kortstie/demo-webapp/README.md

 ## Purpose of this repo

-- deploy an app to show some information about the k8s cluster and nodes
+- deploy an app to show some information about a k8s cluster, its nodes and the pods of this app
-- demonstrate how an app distributes over different nodes and zones using a k8s topology spread
+- demonstrate how an app distributes over different availability zones using a k8s topology spread
 - show how an app gets deployed using github actions

 ## Prerequisites